xcession/xcession.github.io/_posts/2019-11-09-how-to-block-or-disable-normal-user-logins-in-linux.md

 ---
 layout: article
-title:  "How to Block or Disable Normal User Logins in Linux"
+title:  "Linux: How to Block or Disable Normal User Logins in Linux"
 date:   2019-11-09 20:46 +0700
 tags: shell linux chsh login
 ---

-## How to Block User Logins Using `/etc/nologin` File
+## How to Block User Logins Using /etc/nologin File

 The primary function of `/etc/nologin` file is to display a message (stored in the file) to users attempting to log on to a system during the process of shutdown.